 This subsection briefly discusses approximation error for reduced basis DINO surrogates.
 To the best of our knowledge, there are no existing theoretical studies on $H^1_{\mu}$ approximation error with input dimension reduction.
 We focus on theoretical results that isolate various sources of $L^2_{\mu}$ approximation error under the assumption that the true mapping lives in $H^1_{\mu}$ and comment on the relation between neural network size and the $L^2_{\mu}$ approximation error.

-Understanding the $L^2_{\mu}$ approximation error of the operator surrogate is important as it dictates the efficiency of the DA procedure.
-Recall from \cref{subsec:da} that the proposal acceptance rate in the second stage of the DA MCMC reflects the quality of the generated Markov chain and the second stage acceptance probability is closely related to the error in surrogate data misfit evaluation, denoted by $\calE_{\text{misfit}}:\scrM\to\R$:
+Understanding the $L^2_{\mu}$ approximation error of the operator surrogate is important as it is closely linked to the efficiency of the DA procedure.
+The connection between the second stage acceptance probability and the $L^2_{\mu}$ approximation error is discussed in \cref{app:da_and_error}.

-where $\rho^{(2)}$ is the transition rate ratio of DA MCMC defined in \cref{eq:da_second}.
-The arguments of $\rho^{(2)}$, namely $m_j$ and $m^{\dagger}$, are coupled through the proposal and the first stage of DA MCMC, thus analyzing $\rho^{(2)}$ is not straightforward and is not the focus of this work.
-However, the error analysis for surrogate data misfit evaluation provides insights into the behavior of $\rho^{(2)}$ and the efficiency of DA MCMC related to the operator surrogate approximation error.
-In particular, the $L^1_{\mu^{\by}}(\scrM)$ approximation error of the surrogate data misfit (averaged over the true posterior) is controlled by the surrogate approximation error (averaged over the prior):